cloudmesh-community/fa19-516-153/project/report.md

 ## Proposal

-I will be exploring options for an implementation of Apache Spark that can be managed remotely from a multi-cloud orchestration service.
-I will abstract the storage and compute initalization within Spark to run parameterized jobs from this service.
+We will be exploring options for an implementation of Apache Spark that can be managed remotely from a multi-cloud orchestration service.
+We will abstract the storage and compute initalization within Spark to run parameterized jobs from this service.
 This will allow the performance bottlenecks of high-performance data transfer to be contained within the cluster itself, rather than a data